 - Make a financial contribution to the project themselves

 - Include work samples with your hard copy application.
 These should be submitted on a USB, but will be accepted on DVD or CD.

 Read the information on this website thoroughly and call us if you still have questions!

 Step 1: Click through to our online application and complete the eligibility quiz.
 The link only works when applications are open but a PDF of the application questions can be accessed anytime.

 Step 3: Complete and submit your online application.
-Make sure you include letters of confirmation of your study or professional development opportunity (eg. a letter of acceptance or letter confirming a teacher's agreement to work with you); a budget, itinerary, CV and references.
+You will be required to upload letters of confirmation of your study or professional development opportunity (e.g. a letter of acceptance or letter confirming a teacher's agreement to work with you); a budget, itinerary, CV and references.
 You must also provide links to your samples of work.

 Following our in-house eligibility check you will receive an email confirming whether or not your application is proceeding to review.
 Applications are reviewed by external experts and then considered by The Ian Potter Cultural Trust’s Board.
 The Board meets three times a year and you will be notified of the decision within two weeks of the meeting.

-Step 4: Once the board have made their decision, you will receive written notification of the outcome of your application.
+Step 4: Once the Board have made their decision, you will receive notification by email of the outcome of your application.

 Step 5: After the project/travel is complete, you will need to submit a report according to our Standard Grant Conditions.

 Step 6: Keep in touch!
 Please let us know about your experience via the Tell Your Story form on our website or share a post on The Ian Potter Cultural Trust Facebook page or via Twitter @IPCulturalTrust.